coredns/coredns.io/content/manual/configuration.md

 further configured with Directives.

 The ordering of the Plugins in the Corefile *does not determine* the order of the plugin chain.
-The order in which the the plugins are executed is determined by the ordering in `plugin.cfg`.
+The order in which the plugins are executed is determined by the ordering in `plugin.cfg`.

 Comments in a Corefile are started with a `#`.
 The rest of the line is then considered a comment.

 ## Environment Variables

-CoreDNS supports environment variables in its configuration.
+CoreDNS supports environment variables substitution in its configuration.
 They can be used anywhere in the Corefile.
 The syntax is `{$ENV_VAR}` (a more Windows-like syntax `{%ENV_VAR%}` is also supported).
 CoreDNS substitutes the contents of the variable while parsing the Corefile.

 ## Importing Other Files

-See the [*import*](https://coredns.io/explugins/import) plugin.
+See the [*import*](https://coredns.io/plugins/import) plugin.
 This plugin is a bit special in that it may be used anywhere in the Corefile.

 ### Reusable Snippets